 What to know about a career as an Environmental Public Health Professional

-Throughout the COVID-19 pandemic, Environmental Public Health Professionals (EPHPs) across the country played a critical role in ensuring the health and safety of communities.
-These individuals are the Health Officers who worked on the frontline to provide education, case and contact tracing, and the enforcement of Public Health Orders.
-Beyond the COVID-19 pandemic, the routine role of EPHP is much more versatile and their support spans across all corners of the community.
+Throughout the COVID-19 pandemic and other world-wide events like the Olympics, Environmental Public Health Professionals (EPHPs) play a critical role in ensuring the health and safety of communities.
+These individuals are the Health Inspectors who worked on the frontline conducting inspections, providing education, case and contact tracing, and the enforcement of Public Health Orders.
+Beyond world-wide events, the routine role of EPHP is much more versatile and their support spans across all corners of the community.

 What is the role of the Environmental Public Health Professional?